Apply for a Sustainable Materials Recovery Program (SMRP) Municipal Grant

 3. Minimum Eligibility Requirements

 Municipalities must adopt a broader Sustainable Purchasing Policy or EPP Procurement Policy for the Spring26 grant cycle.
-Municipal applicants will be required to submit a copy of the policy with their Certification of SMRP Minimum Eligibility Criteria form.
+Municipal applicants will be required to submit a copy of the policy with their SMRP Minimum Eligibility Criteria form.

 If you have questions or need help, please contact the MassDEP Municipal Assistance Coordinator (MAC) serving your part of the state.